 A psychosynthesis perspective views that the challenges life presents itself to us are opportunities for growth and transformation.
 Psychosynthesis acknowledges that we are all unique and individual souls on a journey through life.
 We are more than our problems and our failures, and that at the very deepest levels of our selves we are wise beings seeking to express our potential into the world.

 I work with an integrative approach of counselling because people are different.
 Ways of working includes: psychosynthesis, gestalt, psychodynamic, person centered, existential, transpersonal (spiritual) models.
-I also offer somatic (body), and EFT modalities.
+I also offer somatic (body), trauma focused (neuroscience) and EFT modalities.
 If it is right for you, some of the ways we may work will be more creative, such as drawings, visualisations, mindfullness, body movements.
 However, I believe it is the relationship between client and therapist that is at the very heart of the therapeutic process.

 Throughout the process of therapy we will work to discover or support your internal and external resources so that the therapist is no longer needed.

 I mainly see clients on open-ended contracts, but I am also able to see clients for short term contracts.